Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

     - [] Auto Play Button (used instead of a play button)
     - [] Next Button
     - [] Previous Button
+  - [] Advanced Buttons
+    - [] Loop Current Song Infinitely
+    - [] Loop Play List
+    - [] Shuffle Play List (hint: randomly choose song number, might need casting)
+- [] Advanced: drawing 2D buttons anywhere on the canvas (do activity of put a dot on the page and fold to find the ratio of dimensions)

+GOTO P4 and CONTINUE HERE

 ### Ideas (Read this in VCS)
 - advanced introductory: list of music files .mp3, as populated from meta data from .mp3 files (CAUTION: this is an impossible ask, can you explain why)